Change a life through friendship, connection and community

 Have you heard about Compassionate Neighbours?
-It’s a programme that introduces trained volunteers with people in their local area who have become isolated or lonely, and/or who are nearing end of life due to old age or illness.
+It’s a programme that introduces trained volunteers with people in their local area who have become isolated or lonely, who are nearing end of life due to age or illness.

 How does it work?

-Anyone can train to become a compassionate neighbour.
-We welcome people of all ages and from all walks of life.
-All we ask is that volunteers can spare an hour a week to touch the life of someone who can benefit from the support and some social interaction.
+We welcome people of all walks of life.
+All we ask is that volunteers can spare one hour a week to touch the life of someone who can benefit from the support and some social interaction.
 Once trained, our volunteers are matched with someone in their local area – often within walking distance.
 Matches are typically based on where you live, shared hobbies and interests, or backgrounds.
 When a match is made, we’ll make the introductions and from then the new friendship can blossom.
 We’re not prescriptive, so our matches decide how to spend their time together.

 Not all matches are hospice patients.
 As a result of the training, some people feel empowered to go on to find their own matches.
 It might be they have a neighbour down the road who they know is older and lives alone, for example.
 And the training gives them the confidence to reach out to them and a structure to know how they might go about it.
 This helps us to make sure that our services reach even further into the community - to those who might not need our services now but might in the future.